Imag2020/IERM/README.md

 The code released here focuses on **inference reproducibility**.
 Training scripts with their exact hyperparameters and curriculum will be released in a follow-up update.
 If you need early access for research purposes, please open an issue.

 ---

+## Acknowledgements

+We thank the open ARC community and prior work on algorithmic reasoning benchmarks for making these evaluation environments publicly available.

 ## Citation